BradyAJohnston/plasmapR/README.md

 ## Installation

 > This package is still very early in development and the API may
 > change.
-The parses for .gb files works most of the time but has not
+The parser for `.gb` files works most of the time but has not
 > been tested extensively.

 ``` r